bphermansson/WriteToGoogleDriveSpreadsheet/README.md

+This is a Go program that writes to a Google Drive Spreadsheet.
+We can select what to write to which cell.

+Usage:
 - Start with the instructions in step 1 & 2 on
   https://developers.google.com/drive/api/v3/quickstart/go
 - Go to your Google Drive and create a new Spredsheet.
 Right click on the filename